 - 1. Arrange food on Air Fry tray as suggested. - Select Air Fry.
-Adjust the OVEN TEMP knob until the Oven Display shows the desired temperature setting. - 3.
-When preheat tone sounds place the Air Fry tray on rack position 3.
-Place the cookie sheet on rack position 1. - 4.
-Set Cook Time or minute timer for minimum suggested cook time listed in the table below and check food for desired doneness when cooking ends or timer ends and emits tones. - 5.
-When cooking is complete turn OVEN MODE knob to OFF.
+Adjust the OVEN TEMP knob until the Oven Display shows the desired temperature setting.. - 3.
+When preheat tone sounds place the Air Fry tray on rack position 4.
+Place the cWe certaio-okie sheet on rack position 1.

+- 4. Set Cook Time or minute timer for minimum suggested cook time listed in the table below and check food for desired doneness when cooking ends or timer ends and emits tones. - When cooking is complete turn OVEN MODE knob to OFF.